 Private Fostering Arrangements:

-A UK private foster carer is not a parent or close relative who cares for a child under the age of 16, or under 18 if disabled, for 28 days or more in a private arrangement with the child’s parent.
-The parent remains responsible for any financial support (fostering allowance) during the child’s stay.
+A UK private foster parent is not a child’s parent or close relative who cares for a child under the age of 16, or under 18 if disabled, for 28 days or more in a private arrangement with the child’s parent.
+The parent remains responsible for any financial support (fostering pay allowance) during the child’s stay.

-Private foster carers may be a cousin, great aunt, a friend or someone unknown to the child.
-Immediate relatives such as grandparents, brother or sisters, aunt or uncles and step-parents are not considered as private foster carers.
+Private foster parents may be a cousin, great aunt, a friend, or someone unknown to the child.
+Immediate relatives such as grandparents, brothers or sisters, aunts or uncles, and step-parents are not considered as Private Foster Carers.